ga-wdi-lessons/effective_questions/readme.md

 end
 \`\`\`

-...and it will look like the below.
+...and it will look like the below snippet.
 This is useful for large, multi-line blocks of code.

 ```ruby
 def index